Erfan-Mostafiz/ActRecogConvLSTM_LRCN/README.md

-# Activity Recognition using ConvLSTM_LRCN
+# Activity Recognition using ConvLSTM and LRCN
 Jupyter Notebook implementation of Human Activity Recognition using ConvLSTM and Long-term Recurrent Convolutional Networks (LRCN)

 ## Dataset Used